 The school district has the responsibility to provide accommodations and services to eligible individuals with disabilities.
 The district acknowledges its responsibility under Section 504 to avoid discrimination in policies and practices regarding its personnel and students.
 No discrimination against any person with a disability shall knowingly be permitted in any program or practice in the school.

-If you have questions, please see the PCSD Section 504 web page and/or contact your school’s 504 coordinator or the school Administrator overseeing 504 services.
+If you have questions, please see the PCSD Section 504 web page and/or contact your school’s Administrator overseeing 504 services.